 - 1. The finished photograph should have a featureless white background.
 This can be achieved either through lighting or "knocking out" the tosogu from the background (usually done with a digital photo editor). - 2.
 The finished photograph should also be shadowless (a method is described later in this document) - 3.
 To facilitate printing at the correct size, a metric scale showing mm should be visible in the photograph.
 This should be placed so that there is some space between the tosogu and the scale to allow the tosogu photo to be cropped to size without having to rework the photograph to remove the scales (or to at least minimize this retouch work).
 If close-ups or "art" photographs of the piece are submitted, the scales can be omitted. - 4.
-There should be some method of identifying the photograph placed in the photograph that is meaningful (a "post it" note with an identification number, for example) - 5.
-Photographs should be taken orthogonal to the tosogu unless there is a good reason not to do so (to show some special feature, for example) - 6.
-The photograph should have sufficient resolution for the tosogu to be printed full size at high quality after the scale/identification information has been cropped from the photograph.
-This author will posit that that this resolution can be achieved with no less than a high quality 6 mega pixel digital camera or a 35mm film camera with a high quality lens This may be conservative, but its better to have too much resolution than too little. - 7.
-If a digital camera is used, finished photographs should be provided in TIFF, jpeg, or the new digital negative (.dng) formats.
-If the JPEG format is used, it should be set to have minimal compression to minimize artifacts.
-The color space should be set to sRGB.
+There should be some method of identifying the photograph placed in the photograph that is meaningful (a "post it" note with an identification number in the picture, information edited into image file so it is visible, etc.).
+It is helpful to include the owner's last name and unique identification information in the submitted file names.
+The preferred file name would be: